+Human judgment and decision making is inherently comparative in nature.
+A wide range of research shows that people tend to judge stimuli and make decisions in a comparative fashion, and that they do so automatically, and without conscious awareness.
 Comparative judgments are especially likely when there is no objective basis for evaluation, which is likely the case for self-disclosure.
-How much of a net gain (if any) have you experienced by disclosing your personal information in order to find out your biological age on realage.com?
+How much of a net gain (if any) have you experienced by disclosing your personal information in order to find out your biological age on data-gathering sites such as "realage.com"?
 When attributes are difficult to evaluate in the absolute, people naturally seek out points of comparison (Hsee et al. 1999).
-In this paper, we investigate the susceptibility of disclosure behavior - in terms of admissions to sensitive behaviors - to the influence of comparative information.
+We consider two such points in our analysis: the effect of others' disclosures, and the effect of the ordering of question sensitivity.